makepython/inbrief/template/slides.md

 ---

+# Drawbacks

+Features that are missing, badly implemented, or for which the Thing was not designed for.

+---

+# Ease of use

+Describe how complex is to install, use, and interface with other technologies.
+If pre-requisites are needed write them.

+---

 # Alternatives

-List alternative products that address the same use case
+List alternative products that address the same use case.

+# False alternatives

+If relevant, list "false alternatives" e.g. things that may seem like alternatives at first sight but in reality they are not.
+Typical reason for false alternatives:

+- targeting different use cases
+- different scale (e.g. addresses much larger infrastructure that the false alternative would not reach)
+- obsolete (but use discretion)

 ---

 # Similarities to X (multiple slides)

 For each of the Alternatives, write at maximum three positive and three negative differences.
-This slide can be repeated for every alternative
+This slide can be repeated for every alternative.
+For False alternatives, indicate in detail why they are false alternatives, for example what other use cases they target.

 ---